PanicStation.org

 What can wait

-• You do not need to decide right now whether you will make a formal complaint, contact the company, or speak to police later.
+• You do not need to decide now whether to make a formal complaint, ask for a refund, leave a rating, or speak to police later.

 Important reassurance